Hrebtovmaksim1/fast_fractal_compression/readme.md

 This repository contains an implementation of an efficient fractal compression algorithm.
 It achieves JPEG-like image-to-quality-ratio at high quality compression and outperforms JPEG at lower quality compression.
 This is the only implementation I was able to find online to actually match jpeg image-quality-to-bpp ratio while holding somewhat reasonable performance (1MBPS for 256 * 256 image)

+Of course, this is not a production code.
+It was only a challenge to beat other existing implementations.

 ## Performance

 - ~0.23s for 256x256 image